smsend/REST-API/README.md

       This section describes how groups of contacts are created, updated and deleted.
 SMS messages and emails can be directly sent to groups of contacts.</p>
     <ul>
       <li>
-        Create a contacts group
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/Create%20a%20contacts%20group.md">Create a contacts group</a>
       </li>
       <li>
-        Modify an existing contacts group
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/Modify%20an%20existing%20contacts%20group.md">Modify an existing contacts group</a>
       </li>
       <li>
-        Delete a contacts group
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/Delete%20a%20contacts%20group.md">Delete a contacts group</a>
       </li>
       <li>
-        List contacts groups
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/List%20contacts%20groups.md">List contacts groups</a>
       </li>
       <li>
-        Add a contact to a group
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/Add%20a%20contact%20to%20a%20group.md">Add a contact to a group</a>
       </li>
       <li>
-        Remove a contact from a group
+        <a href="https://github.com/smsend/REST-API/blob/master/Contacts%20groups%20API/Remove%20a%20contact%20from%20a%20group.md">Remove a contact from a group</a>
       </li>
     </ul>
   </li>